-While the spotted drum is not extraordinarily rare in the Caribbean, we see them only occasionally.
+While the spotted drum is not extraordinarily rare in the Caribbean, we see them in Cozumel only occasionally.
 I think most of us around here would agree it’s an encounter of the special treat variety.

 Juvenile Spotted Drumfish

 Spotted drumfish (Equetus punctatus) in their juvenile state have long, ribbon-like dorsal fins that flow behind them, as they float and dance around in repetitive patterns, typically in a semi-protected nook in a coral reef.

 I immediately thought of the ribbon event in rhythmic gymnastics competitions I used to see on Wide World of Sports – even before I knew the fish is sometimes referred to as a ribbonfish.

-Occasionally found in pairs, more often the juvenile drumfish hangs out alone, and usually without an adult version in sight.
+Occasionally found in pairs, more often the juvenile drumfish in Cozumel hang out alone, and usually without an adult version in sight.

 In fact, it wasn’t until many years later that I saw a full-grown spotted drumfish.
 The difference is fascinating.

 Mature Adult Spotted Drum Fish

 The mature spotted drumfish tends to hide in small caves in the reef, or behind rock or coral outcroppings.

 As you can see, their bodies fill out greatly, the ribbon-like dorsal fin becomes more compact and close to the body, and the rear tail and fins get a lot bulkier, and darker, while becoming covered with white spots.
 Hence, the spotted drumfish.